genderkit/genderkit/_articles/permanent-hair-curling.md

 An alternative to chemical curling is to break the chemical bonds by [hair curling]({{ site.baseurl }}{% link _articles/hair-curling.md %}) using heat.
 This is much more of a temporary solution as it will generally only last a few days or until the hair becomes wet.

+While called permanent hair curling, the effects will only last for a few months, and you will have to return to the salon to have the treatment reapplied at this point.

 Prices for permanent hair curling range from £40-100.
 Different shapes of wave or curl require different amounts of work, affecting the price.

+### References

+{% bibliography --cited %}